larsfor/The_Odin_Project/Ruby on Rails/Project - Building Facebook/odin-facebook/README.md

 * Possibility to like posts
 * Possibility to comment on posts (polymorphic)
 * Have a "Timeline" feature
-* Sign in through OmniAuth
+* Sign in through OmniAuth (not fully implemented - so not working at the moment)
 * Have a mailer to send a welcome email
 * Heroku deployment